-- Make felling notch at a right angle to the planned direction of fall. - Cut close to the ground. - Cut to a depth of about 1/5 to 1/3 of the trunk diameter.
+- Make a felling notch at right angle to direction of fall - Saw as close to the ground as possible - Cut to a depth of approx. 1/5 to 1/3 of the diameter of the trunk

-Determine direction of fall with gunning sight on shroud and fan housing
+Determine direction of fall with gunning sight on cover and fan housing

-Your chainsaw has a gunning sight on the shroud and fan housing.
+Your chainsaw has a gunning sight on the cover and fan housing.
 Use this gunning sight.